carlohamalainen/carlohamalainen.github.io/_posts/2007-12-11-installing-minion-pro-fonts.md

 it works like a charm!
 Thanks a lot!

-Mail me your address, i&#8217;ll send you some selfmade wine.
+Mail me your address, i'll send you some selfmade wine.

 Thank you so much!
 Alex